 - 1. Each team is responsible for providing its own Flyball box, which should be safe and fit for purpose. - 2.
-The Flyball box must meet the following specifications: - All Boxes are to have a pressure pedal to mechanically release the trigger/launcher system. - Boxes may be decorated and/or painted any colour.
-Logos and/or lettering are permitted. - When triggered, the Flyball box must eject the ball.
-The ball must be able to travel at least 24" from all points of release toward the Start/Finish line. - The box cannot exceed 30" in width, nor exceed 20" in height. - Mats or grabbing devices to hold the box in place cannot raise the box more than 1⁄2" higher than the maximum allowed height. - The body of the box cannot exceed 30" in depth, excluding the base upon which the box loader stands. - The box shall not exceed these dimensions at any time during racing, excluding carrying handles and stakeholders.
+The Flyball box must meet the following specifications: - a.
+All Boxes are to have a pressure pedal to mechanically release the trigger/launcher system. - b.
+Boxes may be decorated and/or painted any colour.
+Logos and/or lettering are permitted. - c.
+When triggered, the Flyball box must eject the ball.
+The ball must be able to travel at least 24" from all points of release toward the Start/Finish line. - d.
+The box cannot exceed 30" in width, nor exceed 20" in height. - e.
+Mats or grabbing devices to hold the box in place cannot raise the box more than $\frac{1}{2}$ " higher than the maximum allowed height. - f.
+The body of the box cannot exceed 30" in depth, excluding the base upon which the box loader stands. - g.
+The box shall not exceed these dimensions at any time during racing, excluding carrying handles and stakeholders.

 NOTE: Boxes should be constructed with the comfort and wellbeing of the dog in mind.
 Sharp edges must be avoided and adequate padding and protection should be used.
-The Events UKFL© Level 3 judges has the right to refuse the use of any flyball box they deem to be unfit to use and teams can not use any external modification that could be classed as training aids; they will be asked to remove them before they can carry on racing.
+The Events UKFL© Level 3 judge has the right to refuse the use of any flyball box they deem to be unfit for use and teams cannot use any external modification that could be classed as training aids; they will be asked to remove them before they can carry on racing.